Pseudomodes for non-self-adjoint Dirac operators: Pseudomodes for large general pseudoeigenvalues

 \subsection{Allowable shapes of the potentials}

-Since we do not have to bound the derivatives of components of $V$ on a fixed compact set as in Section \ref{Section Real}, the whole space of them can be released to $L^{2}_{\mathrm{loc}}(\R_{+})$, instead of $L^{\infty}_{\mathrm{loc}}(\R_{+})$.
-In order that the turning point $x_{\beta}$ is uniquely determined, we will assume that $\mathcal{V}$ is strictly monotone on $\R_{+}$.
+Since we do not have to bound the derivatives of components of $V$ on a fixed compact set as in Section \ref{Section Real}, the whole space of them can be enlarged to $L^{2}_{\mathrm{loc}}(\R_{+})$, instead of $L^{\infty}_{\mathrm{loc}}(\R_{+})$.
+In order that the turning point $x_{\beta}$ is uniquely determined, we will assume that $\mathcal{V}$ is strictly monotone for sufficiently large $x>0$.
 The assumptions \eqref{Assump G Der Vii} and \eqref{Assump G Der Vij} are kept the same in this section, so that we can control the transport solutions.
 To be more specific, we make the following hypothesis.